Complementary Event

 Euler-Venn diagrams of rolling a die

-A fundamental theorem in probability theory states that the sum of the probability of an event and its complementary event is always equal to 1: $$ p(E) + p(E') = 1 $$
+A fundamental result in probability theory states that the probability of an event and the probability of its complement always add up to 1. $$ p(E) + p(E') = 1 $$ Hence, the probability of the complementary event is: $$ p(E') = 1 - p(E) $$

-This theorem is very useful because it provides a direct method to calculate the probability of an event if we know the probability of its complement.
+This identity is especially useful because it offers a straightforward way to compute the probability of an event once the probability of its complement is known.

 Let's consider the event E = "rolling a number greater than 2" with a six-sided die.